 This presupposes you should be taking a calcium supplement, but we'll deal with that question below.

 Most calcium supplements are made with either calcium carbonate or calcium citrate.
-Calcium carbonate needs stomach acid to be absorbed, so if it is the source of calcium in your supplement it's best to take it just after a meal.
+Calcium carbonate needs stomach acid to be absorbed, so if it is the source of calcium in your supplement (you may need to read the fine print) it's best to take it just after a meal.
 Calcium citrate isn't as dependent on stomach acid, so it can be taken any time.
-People taking medications that reduce stomach acid — such as Prevacid, Prilosec or Tagamet, Zantac — should take a calcium citrate supplement because lower amounts of stomach acid mean they won't absorb calcium carbonate properly.
+People taking medications that reduce stomach acid — such as the proton-pump inhibitors (Prevacid, Prilosec) or the H2 blockers (Tagamet, Zantac) — should take a calcium citrate supplement because lower amounts of stomach acid mean they won't absorb calcium carbonate properly.

 The big advantage of calcium carbonate over calcium citrate is that it contains twice as much calcium.
-If you read the label you'll see that the serving size for the calcium citrate supplements is usually two tablets, but for the calcium carbonate supplements, it's just one.
+The labels on the bottles sometimes make it seem like both kinds of tablets provide the same amount of calcium, usually 500 mg to 600 mg.
+But that's the amount of calcium per "serving" and if you read the label you'll see that the serving size for the calcium citrate supplements is usually two tablets, but for the calcium carbonate supplements, it's just one.

 Does calcium prevent fractures?

 Well, this is the question, isn't it, because fracture prevention is the main reason we fret over calcium intake.
 Take a dash of evidence, mix in some impeccable logic, and you can come up with a cogent argument for calcium preventing fractures.